Steve Culumovic

 THE MAKER

-Steve followed in his Dida's footsteps.
-Growing up, he had a natural desire to build things, studying framing at Mohawk College, and going into business in house construction.
-Early in his career, he was drawn to the finer points of woodworking and began transitioning to the craft of furniture and cabinetmaking.
+Following in his Dida's footsteps, Steve loved to build things, studying framing at Mohawk College and establishing himself as a custom home builder.
+Early in his career, he was drawn to the finer points of woodworking and transitioned into the craft of furniture and cabinetmaking.
+After gaining extensive experience working in shops in Whistler, B.C.
+Steve opened his own shop in Ontario in 1995.

 ‘Meet the Maker' Look Local magazine, Oakville & Burlington, March 2020